QuickBirdEng/SurveyKit/README.md

 Open a PR if you want to make changes to SurveyKit.

+For the moment, a mandatory requirement for a PR to be accepted is also applying [ktlint](https://ktlint.github.io/) when submitting this PR.

 # 📃 License
 SurveyKit is released under an MIT license.
 See [License](LICENSE) for more information.